Testing Directed Acyclic Graph via Structural, Supervised and Generative Adversarial Learning: Simulations

-In terms of computing time, our testing procedure consists of two main parts: the DAG estimation in Step 2 of Algorithm \ref{alg:full}, and the rest of testing in Steps 3 to 6.
+In terms of the computational time, our testing procedure consists of two main parts: the DAG estimation in Step 2 of Algorithm \ref{alg:full}, and the rest in Steps 3 to 6.
 The DAG estimation is the most time consuming step, but it only needs to be learnt once for all pairs of edges in the graph.
-We implemented the DAG estimation step on NVIDIA Tesla T4 GPU, and it took about 5 to 20 minutes when $d$ ranges from 50 to 150 for one data replication.
-We implemented the rest of testing on N1 standard CPU, and it took about 2 minutes for one data replication.
+We implemented the DAG estimation step on the NVIDIA Tesla T4 GPU, and it took about 5 to 20 minutes when $d$ ranges from 50 to 150 for one data replication.
+We implemented the rest of the testing procedure on the N1 standard CPU, and it took about 2 minutes for one data replication.
+A \proglang{Python} implementation of our method is available at \url{https://github.com/yunzhe-zhou/SUGAR}.

-\section{Brain effective connectivity analysis}
+\section{Brain Effective Connectivity Analysis}